Reckitt Benckiser is a name which came up several times following my recent, mildly negative review of Unilever.

 But in recent years, Reckitt Benckiser has generated little in the way of steady growth.

-To fix that, management have decided to spend more than £14 billion acquiring Mead Johnson Nutrition, a global leader in infant nutrition.
+To fix that, management has decided to spend more than £14 billion acquiring Mead Johnson Nutrition, a global leader in infant nutrition.

 Reckitt Benckiser’s growth is going, going gone?